LokoEpiphane/LokoEpiphane.github.io/index.md

 ## Academic Presentations and Talks

 - **Growth Condition to Ensure Input-to-State Stability of Time-Delay Systems with Point-Wise Dissipation**
+  *Conference on Decision and Control*, December 2024

+- **Input-to-State Stability of Time-Delay Systems with Point-Wise Dissipation**
   *PhD Student Day, L2S*, September 2024

 - **Building Coercive Lyapunov-Krasovskii Functionals Based on Razumikhin and Halanay Conditions**